plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 ## Introduction
 This demo will show how to use Ansible, Behave and Cumulus Linux to execute fully automated rolling upgrades of a layer 2 MLAG network.
 Traffic will be drained and validated before a switch is upgraded.
 After the upgrade traffic will be brought back online, validated and the second device will be upgraded.

+The Vagrantfile used to build the demo network utilizes the latest Cumulus VX image available.
+If there is a specific VX image you'd like to use, please edit this parameter in the Vagrantfile.

 ## Network Diagram:
 The topology for this demo can be seen here.
 ![Diagram](l2topology.png)